Soaps and facial cleansers are all marketed as being good for your skin.

 Conventional bar soaps tend to be the most alkaline.
 Liquid cleansers and high-quality, handmade soap bars are usually closer to the pH of your skin.

-In fact, more than 1400 chemicals are banned from cosmetic products in the EU and other countries, but only nine chemicals are currently banned in the U.S. by the FDA.
+Unfortunately, while around 1400 chemicals are banned from cosmetic and personal care products (such as soaps and cleansers) in the EU and other countries, only eleven — yes, just eleven — chemicals are currently banned in the U.S. by the FDA.

 #1- Parabens